 It’s just as simple as the above cartoon.

-All patients must be happy to learn that it’s their own immune system that is fighting the cancer cells.
+Now, all patients will be happy to learn that it’s their own immune system that is fighting the cancer cells.

-Immunotherapy treatment significantly improve median overall survival (OS); reducing risk of death by about 30-40%, whichever treatment you choose.
+Immunotherapy treatment statistically improve median overall survival (OS) significantly in second line treatment of advanced/ metastatic lung cancer; reducing risk of death by about 30-40%.

-They also have better overall response rate (ORR) and lower G3-4 toxicities when compared with chemotherapy (docetaxel).
+They also have better overall response rate (ORR: partial response + complete response) and lower G3-4 toxicities when compared with chemotherapy (docetaxel).

 I heard our national pharmaceutical regulatory agency (NPRA) even requests ‘additional’ testing or data i.e one year product content stability (correct me if I’m wrong), which is not a common requirement for overseas regulatory agencies. (any new breakthrough medications need to waste additional one year before can be considered for approval?!)

-With more different agents, there will be more competitions amongst pharmaceutical companies and in the process will drive down price for immunotherapy treatment.
+Faster approval of various immunotherapies will lead to more competitions amongst pharmaceutical companies and in the process will drive down the cost of immunotherapy treatment.

 For example, atezolizumab was approved by FDA in 2016 but only obtained approval in Malaysia recently in second half of 2018.

-As soon as it was approved in Malaysia, pembrolizumab (direct competitor) price fall from 20k+ per cycle (initially was 30k+ per cycle when it was launched) to 10k+ per cycle to match atezolizumab price.
+As soon as it was approved in Malaysia, pembrolizumab (direct competitor) price fall from 20k+ per cycle (initially was even higher when it was launched) to sub 10k per cycle to match atezolizumab price.

 So, can you see that your unnecessary delay is causing unnecessary high cost of treatment to patients who need it.